CSS styling in checkout.liquid

 You can make style enhancements to your checkout pages by adding CSS to the

 checkout.liquid file of your theme.
-There are some best practices to keep in mind when adding CSS to your
+Consider the following best practices when adding CSS to your

 When you're styling your checkout, remember to consider its component pages.
 Depending on checkout settings, there are at least four checkout pages, and at most six.